tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Ranged weapon

-_Recharge 6+:_ When the escalation die is 3+ and you hit with an attack using this weapon, the target takes 10 extra damage (champion: 25 damage; epic: 60 damage).
+_Recharge 6+:_ When the escalation die is 3+ and you hit with an attack using this weapon, the target takes 10 extra damage, 25 damage at champion tier, and 60 damage at epic tier.

 **Quirk:** Can't stop checking the weapon and its ammunition.